medhatnar/bbblink/README.md

 ### React Example

-MakeBlink only works with React event handlers.
+Use bbblink with React event handlers.

 ```
 import React, { useEffect } from "react";